-Access to books is critical to preventing summer slide.
+Access to books is a critical step to avoid the summer slide.
 The public library is an excellent free resource for families to have access to books of a wide range of interests and reading levels.
 However, I have found that it is often difficult for students in high poverty areas to access to public libraries, because of transportation issues.
 Fortunately, there are things we can do to get books in our students’ hands.

 - Discard old books-At the end of the school year, teachers and our school librarian do a clean sweep of books, and we remove books that are no longer serving their purpose.
 We let students keep any old books that we would typically discard in a Book Swap, even though students don’t have to bring in a book to receive a book.
 You can even open it up to families and have families donate books to the Book Swap.